70 Years of the Transportation Corpsby: Richard Killblane

-In 2004, MTMC became the multifunctional SDDC.
+In 2004, MTMC (Military Traffic management Command) became the multifunctional SDDC (Surface Deployment and Distribution Command).
 In 2007, SDDC became responsible for end-to-end deployments and created deployment and distribution support teams in Bagram, Afghanistan, and Camp Anaconda in Balad, Iraq.
 SDDC began to look beyond the sea ports of embarkation.

-The BRAC (base closure and realignment) 2005 decisions combined related Army schools.
+The BRAC (base realignment and closure) 2005 decisions combined related Army schools.
 This resulted in moving part of the Transportation School to Fort Lee, Virginia, to join the Quartermaster and Ordnance Schools in 2010; this divided the school, with part remaining at Fort Eustis.

 The next year, the Army offered SDDC’s parent organization responsibility for JLOTS and Army watercraft—the very same responsibility the ATS had before World War II.
 The Haiti experience also made the Army recognize the need for a brigade with a theater port-opening capability (essentially the old 7th Transportation Group).
 However, with the reduction of functional transportation units, the Army was turning back the clock.